Earth Song

-"Earth Song" is a song by the American singer-songwriter Michael Jackson.
-It was written and produced by Michael Jackson, David Foster and Bill Bottrell.
-It was released by Epic Records on November 8, 1995, as the third single from Jackson's ninth studio album, HIStory: Past, Present and Future, Book I (1995).
+"Earth Song" is a song by the American singer Michael Jackson, released by Epic Records on November 8, 1995, as the third single from Jackson's ninth studio album, HIStory: Past, Present and Future, Book I (1995).
+It was written by Jackson and produced by Jackson, David Foster and Bill Bottrell.

-"Earth Song" is a ballad that incorporates elements of blues, gospel and opera.
 Though Jackson had previously released socially conscious songs such as "We Are the World", "Man in the Mirror" and "Heal the World", "Earth Song" was his first to overtly discuss the environment and animal welfare.
 It was accompanied by a lavish music video, directed by Nick Brandt, which was shot in four geographical regions, centered on the destruction and rebirth of Earth.

-"Earth Song" topped the charts in the United Kingdom, where it was the 1995 Christmas number one.
-It also topped the charts in Germany, Iceland, Spain, Sweden, and Switzerland while peaking at number two in France, Ireland, and the Netherlands.
+In the UK, "Earth Song" was the 1995 Christmas number one.
+It also reached number one in Germany, Iceland, Spain, Sweden, and Switzerland and number two in France, Ireland, and the Netherlands.
 Jackson received recognition from various animal and environmental organizations.
-It was nominated for a Grammy in 1997.
-A dance version of the song was included on the 1997 remix album Blood on the Dance Floor: HIStory in the Mix.
-In 2011, the song was paired with the poem "Planet Earth" (previously released on Michael Jackson's This Is It, in 2009) and released as a song on the remix album Immortal.
+"Earth Song" was nominated for a Grammy in 1997.
+A dance version was included on the 1997 remix album Blood on the Dance Floor: HIStory in the Mix.
+In 2011, "Earth Song" was paired with the poem "Planet Earth" (previously released on Michael Jackson's This Is It, in 2009) and released as a song on the remix album Immortal.

 Production

 Jackson wrote "Earth Song" at the Vienna Marriott hotel during the Bad World Tour on June 1, 1988.
-Jackson wanted to create a song that was lyrically deep with an emotional message, but was melodically simple, so the whole world, particularly non-English-speaking fans, could sing along.
+He wanted to create a song that was lyrically deep with an emotional message, but was melodically simple, so the whole world, particularly non-English-speaking fans, could sing along.

 "Earth Song" was produced by Jackson, David Foster and Bill Bottrell.
 Andraé Crouch's Choir and Jackson engage in a call-and-response chant in the climax.
 Jackson hired the bassist Guy Pratt after hearing his work on the 1989 Madonna single "Like a Prayer".
 According to Pratt, Jackson was recovering from plastic surgery at the time of the recording and hid under a mixing desk in the studio.
 Jackson passed instructions for Pratt to an assistant, who pretended that Jackson was not in the room.

+According to the drummer, Steve Ferrone, Jackson originally wanted electronic drums instead of acoustic drums.
+Ferrone made a deal with Jackson to create a demo using electronic drums on the condition that he would also create a demo using acoustic drums.
+Upon listening to the demo with electronic drums, Jackson almost reneged on the deal; however, he was so moved by the demo with acoustic drums that he started dancing across the room.
+The final version uses acoustic drums.

 Composition

-"Earth Song" is a ballad that incorporates elements of blues, gospel and opera.
+"Earth Song" is a ballad that incorporates elements of blues and gospel.
 The speaker describes the dire situation that mankind has caused, ranging from war to devastation to animals and Earth itself.
 The song invokes religious themes such as the Blessing of Abraham, and the line "what about all the peace that you pledge your only son" alludes to Jesus.
 "What about death again" refers to the final judgement.